gshanemiller/reinvent/doc/packet_design.md

 Now, unlike RSS where all packets eventually map to some RXQ, DPDK flow control rules might not.
 Whether that's a feature (you exclude data on purpose), or an bug (dropped data has now gone missing) depends on your goal.
-Your rule sets must know their data domain and insure enabled data is matched by a rule somewhere.
+Your rule set must know their data domain and insure enabled data is matched by a rule somewhere.
 Also note RSS by construction works only for RXQs.
 Flow control can be used for data ingress and egress.

-Finally, rules are subject to grouping and priority ordering if multi-match is possible.
+Rules are subject to grouping and priority order if multi-match is possible.
 See DPDK docs for more information.
 To insure rules are evaluated in HW correctly across all supported NICs, DPDK gives these guidelines:

 * In order to remain as hardware-agnostic as possible, by default all rules are considered to have the same priority, which means that the order between overlapping rules (when a packet is matched by several filters) is undefined.